anoma/nspec/docs/tutorial/engines/index.md

 -->
 We start by describing in more detail the "internal" structure of each engine instance, and the accompanying design choices.
-With that in place,
-we then describe state transition function in more detail before we finally come to how we actually will specify state transition functions in the anoma specification via guarded actions.
+Then we describe state transition functions in more detail before we finally come to how we actually will specify state transition functions in the anoma specification via sets of guarded actions.
 <!-- Then, we describe how the corresponding engine type can be described. -->

 ## On the local data of engine instances